 Violating the Open Meetings Act.
 Examples of such violations include but are not limited to occasions when:

-more than three Planning Commissioners meet together or communicate with each other as a group outside of designated Planning Commission meetings.
+more than three Planning Commissioners meet or communicate with each other as a group outside of designated Planning Commission meetings.

 when more than three Planning Commissioner use an intermediary, whether or not a member of the Planning Commission, to communicate with each other as a group on matters within the scope of their responsibilities as Planning Commissioners.

-Communicating as a group is not limited to simultaneous conversation, but may also include communication through exchanges of information among more than three Planning Commissioners by telephone, fax or email.
+Communicating as a group is not limited to simultaneous conversation but may also include communication through exchanges of information among more than three Planning Commissioners by telephone, fax or email.

 However, nothing herein shall prevent staff members of the Planning Division from communicating with any number Planning Commissioners for purposes of distributing agendas, minutes, staff reports, correspondence and other documents relating to the business of the Planning Commission or from acquiring or distributing information that will facilitate administrative activities of either the Planning Division or the Planning Commission.